Demi Lovato Deserved About 10 Percent Of That ‘I’m 1 Percent African!’ Twitter Dragging [Opinion]

 “free” ancestry sites that claim to be able to trace your lineage all the way back to before the Jurassic era — please don’t tell me Demi Lovato thinks she’s African from one of those places, people — she’s not completely incorrect.

-During the days of slavery, it wasn’t uncommon for African natives to seek refuge and eventually settle in mostly Latin-oriented territories, including Latin America, Spain and yes, even Mexico.
+During the days of slavery, it wasn’t uncommon for African natives to seek refuge and eventually settle in mostly Latin-oriented territories, including Latin America, Spain and, yes, even Mexico.
 Of course, when that many people are that bunched together in that close of a setting, and someone catches someone else’s eye, before you know it… a writer from the Christian Science Monitor can come along and explain things a lot better than I ever could.

 “Black slaves participated in many of the wars of liberation from Spanish colonial rule in Latin America, and racial equality and integration once independence was achieved was ‘part of the deal.

-So if one were to trickle down all of that history into one human body of Mexican descent in 2017, then yes, there is a real possibility that Demi Lovato is truly one-percent African.
+So if one were to trickle down all of that history into one human body of Mexican descent in 2017, then yes, there is a real possibility that Demi Lovato is truly 1 percent African.
 However, there is, of course, a lot more to express on the beginnings of what ultimately became Afro-Latino culture — but I don’t have time to dole out all of that today, so let’s move forward for now.

-Continuing on, when it comes to the other incident that befell Ms. Lovato following her Twitter association with those who are African, the aforementioned dragging — for those who aren’t hip to black LGBT lingo (which a lot of non-black LGBT culture tends to steal from, but I digress), a “dragging” is what happens when someone imbued with a high concentration of sass and life experience schools you to the point that it leaves you physically reeling from embarrassment — perhaps the time has come for Demi to learn the following “Stone Cold” truth: the only drama that ever seems to come her way is the drama that she solely creates.
+Continuing on, when it comes to the other incident that befell Ms. Lovato following her Twitter association with those who are African, the aforementioned dragging — for those who aren’t hip to black LGBT lingo (which a lot of non-black LGBT culture tends to steal from, but I digress), a “dragging” is what happens when someone imbued with a high concentration of sass and life experience schools you to the point that it leaves you physically reeling from embarrassment — should be a hint that perhaps the time has come for Demi to learn the following “Stone Cold” truth: the only drama that ever seems to come her way is the drama that she solely creates.

-Lest we forget last year, and some of you admittedly may have, Lovato freaked the freak out after sticking her nose into the long-dead issue that the media dredged up between Mariah Carey and Jennifer Lopez in the early 2000’s, and the occasionally recurrent drama between Mariah Carey and Ariana Grande in the early 2010’s.
-Once again, I feel like there’s no need to dredge up all of the details, mostly because it’ll take us away from the point I’m trying to get to, but if you need some back story, US Weekly has got you covered.
+Lest we forget last year, and some of you admittedly may have, Lovato freaked the freak out after sticking her nose into the long-dead issue that the media dredged up between Mariah Carey and Jennifer Lopez in the early 2000s, and the occasionally recurrent drama between Mariah Carey and Ariana Grande in the early 2010s.
+Once again, I feel like there’s no need to dredge up all of the details, mostly because it’ll take us away from the point I’m trying to get to, but if you need some back story, Us Weekly has got you covered.

-After all of that went down, Lovato swore, at one point metaphorically, that would she be taking a major break from a her social media platforms in an effort to keep herself out of stressful interactions that she, once again, instigated on her own free will.
+After all of that went down, Lovato swore, at one point metaphorically, that she would be taking a major break from a her social media platforms in an effort to keep herself out of stressful interactions that she, once again, instigated on her own free will.

 “Damn, I gotta quit saying s**t,” she tweeted on June 20, 2016.